sourcegraph/about/company/values.md

 If we discover that we've produced something that does not meet our quality bar, we'll roll it back (for example, revert a commit, roll back a deployment, or unpublish content) until we can make it high quality.
 If that's not possible, we'll prioritize improving it.

 High-quality isn't the opposite of iterative.
 You can keep quality high while still being iterative by narrowing the scope (for example, by solving a smaller problem at first, or by solving it only for certain customers initially).

-### Work as a team

-We prefer to [build teams, not workgroups](https://dzone.com/articles/workgroups-vs-teams).
-A team has a small number of shared goals that team members work on together.
-This yields collaboration and focus, which helps us do higher-quality things faster.
-In contrast, a workgroup is a group of people who are each working on their own things.

-- If it is not clear to you what your team’s goals are, it's your responsibility to get clarity.
-- If you feel like you or your team have too many goals, it's your responsibility to reduce the number of goals so that you have focus.
-- If you feel like you are working alone, or your team doesn’t feel like a team, it's your responsibility to take action to fix that.

-As a team's size and scope grows, it (unintentionally) tends to become a workgroup.
-Resist this by aggressively focusing, or by splitting it into smaller teams.

 ### Open and transparent